 Storage and Data Limits

-Platform restrictions can cap your app’s growth.
-Many no-code platforms have hard limits, like row counts capped at 50,000–100,000 records or storage restricted to 10–50 GB.
-For instance, Adalo’s free plan only allows 200 records total.
+Platform restrictions can cap your app's growth.
+Many app building platforms have hard limits—row counts capped at 50,000–100,000 records or storage restricted to specific tiers.
 Once you hit these limits, your app simply stops accepting new data.

 API rate limits are another hurdle.
 Platforms often throttle API requests, which can choke performance during heavy usage.
 For example, Airtable allows just 5 API requests per second per base and limits responses to 100 records per request.